katherinerbanis/CMPSC467_Project1/Project Report.md

 **Purpose:** This function visualizes the stock price performance for Microsoft and Apple, highlighting the period of maximum gain as a shaded region on the plot.

 **How it works:**
-- It plots the closing prices of both stocks over time, with Date on the x-axis and the closing prices on the y-axis.
+- It plots the closing prices of both stocks over time, with Date on the x-axis and the Closing Prices on the y-axis.
 - The maximum gain period is highlighted using a shaded region (axvspan) between the start and end dates.
 - The plot provides a clear visual representation of when the stocks performed best, helping users quickly identify important time periods for both stocks.